His briefing on Monday – The New York Times

 Thank you

-Mark Josephson and Eleanor Stanford for the break from the news.
+Mark Josephson and Eleanor Stanford provided the break from the news.
 You can contact the team at [email protected]

 P.S.

 • We are listening to "The Daily,quot;.
-Our latest episode is about how two pairs of twins, scrambled at birth, changed their lives in an instant.
+Today's episode is about the coronavirus pandemic and the Democratic presidential primaries.

-• Here is today's Mini Crossword, and a clue: Medicine Unit (four letters).
+• Here's today's Mini Crossword, and a clue: Ivan the Terrible or Peter the Great (four letters).
 You can find all of our puzzles here.

-• NYT Parenting's Instagram account, our site for evidence-based parenting advice, has 77,500 followers.
+• NYT Parenting's Instagram account, our parenting advice site, has more than 77,000 followers.